LD-Shell/alx-system_engineering-devops/0x00-shell_basics/README.md

-**These are simple exercises to to practise manipulating files and directories in shell**
+**These are simple exercises to practise manipulating files and directories in shell**